StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 We train the model with a small number of epochs just for demonstration.
 For better performance, the variable `num_epochs` can be set to a larger number.

+For each training iteration do[30]

+1. Train the Discriminator:
+    Take a mini-batch of random images from each domain (imgsA and imgsB).
+    Use the Generator GAB to translate imgsA to domain B and vice versa with GBA.
+    Compute DA(imgsA, 1) and DA(GBA(imgsB), 0) to get the losses for real images in A and translated images from B, respectively.
+Then add these two losses together.
+The 1 and 0 in DA serve as labels.
+    Compute DB(imgsB, 1) and DB(GAB(imgsA), 0) to get the losses for real images in B and translated images from A, respectively.
+Then add these two losses together.
+The 1 and 0 in DB serve as labels.
+2. Add the losses from steps c and d together to get a total Discriminator loss.
+Train the Generator:
+    We use the combined model to
+    Input the images from domain A (imgsA) and B (imgsB) The outputs are
+        Validity of A: DA(GBA(imgsB))
+        Validity of B: DB(GAB(imgsA))
+        Reconstructed A: GBA(GAB(imgsA))
+        Reconstructed B: GAB(GBA(imgsB))
+        Identity mapping of A: GBA(imgsA))
+        Identity mapping of B: GAB(imgsB))
+    We then update the parameters of both Generators inline with the cycle-consistency loss, identity loss, and adversarial loss with
+        Mean squared error (MSE) for the scalars (discriminator probabilities) Mean absolute error (MAE) for images (either reconstructed or identity-mapped)

 train.py is a general-purpose training script.
 It works for various models (with option --model: e.g., pix2pix, cyclegan, colorization) and different datasets (with option --dataset_mode: e.g., aligned, unaligned, single, colorization).
 See the main README and training/test tips for more details.[8]